jwstegemann/fritz2/examples/README.md

 # Examples
 This repo hosts ready-to-try examples to give you quick insight into how development of web-apps using fritz2 is like.

-The main source-code is included.
+The source-code is included.
 To see the complete code of the examples you can take a look at the [fritz2-repo](https://github.com/jwstegemann/fritz2/tree/master/examples).

 Also take a look at our [wiki](https://github.com/jwstegemann/fritz2/wiki) and learn how to use fritz2 with your own projects.